waglecn/mabs/README.md

 - merging script
 - copy results_folder1 and results_folder2 into results_merge folder
 - remove the gubbins folder
-- remove the SNP_phyloy folder
+- remove the SNP_phylo folder
 - remove the files in MRCA_ref_folder, but keep the individual reference sub-folders
 - remove the mashtree folder